 - Regorafenib: is approved for use in England and Scotland for liver cancer treatment.

 You can enquire with your doctor about the accessibility of these treatments in Scotland, Wales and Northern Ireland

 - Immunotherapy: this is the newest treatment now available for liver cancer.
 It uses the body’s own immune system to fight the cancer.
 It is given as an infusion (a drip in the arm).

 Although most liver cancer treatment is carried out in hospital under the care of the MDT, your GP will be informed and updated.
 Your GP can also provide support and advice.
 Specialist nurses who work in hospitals and the community trained in the care of people who have cancer (such as Macmillan nurses) are available.
 They are there to support and advise on any aspect of treatment or care in or out of hospital.

 How can liver cancer affect you?

-As already discussed, there are various different treatments that are used to reduce the size of liver cancer.
-However, cancers within the liver can be difficult to cure as many are diagnosed alongside long-term liver problems such as cirrhosis.
+There are several treatments that are used to reduce the size of liver cancer.
+However, cancers within the liver can be difficult to cure as many are diagnosed alongside long-term problems such as cirrhosis.
 The outlook for secondary liver cancer often depends on how well the initial cancer is being controlled.

 What should I ask my doctor?

-Patients often ask how this condition will affect their chances of survival, and this can be a very difficult question to answer on an individual basis.
+People often ask how this condition will affect their chances of survival, and this can be a very difficult question to answer on an individual basis.
 Some people prefer to know all the facts about their condition and how it is going to affect their life.
-Others choose not to ask particular questions.
+Others choose not to ask specific questions.
 There is no right or wrong approach.

-Once the type of liver cancer that you have is known, it is worth appreciating that your doctor will be pleased to discuss any aspect of your illness that you choose.
-If you have any questions about your own treatment, don’t be afraid to ask your doctor or the nurse who is looking after you.
-It often helps to make a list of questions for your doctor and to take a close friend or relative with you.
+Once the type of liver cancer that you have is known, if you have any questions about your own treatment, don’t be afraid to ask your doctor or the nurse who is looking after you.
+It often helps to make a list of questions for your doctor and to take a close friend or relative with you when you attend appointments.